 - Bags, purses, clutches – Unless you are maintaining a collection of Hermes Birkin or Bottega, you should count the number of bags or clutches you have accumulated over the years and how many of them you have not used in years.

 - Shoes – Are there any shoes that are still in their boxes or shoes that you bought five years ago and still have not worn them.
-You may want to save your Prada’s or Gucci’s lifelong but if you have saved a pair of five inches heels which you will no longer wear as they are too uncomfortable, then they should be out of your shoe rack.
+You may want to save your Prada’s or Gucci’s for a long time but if your Prada’s or Gucci’s have five to seven inches heels and are too uncomfortable, then they should be out of your shoe rack.

 - Cutlery and kitchen Tools – Hordes of cutlery that is waiting for that one big party.
 Also, the kitchen tools that you keep buying but forget to discard the similar old tool, let’s count how many potato peelers, lemon squeezers, mashers, whisks, choppers you have in your kitchen.